pioz/god/README.md

 ### Manage multiple services at the same time

-If you do not specify a service name all services defined in the YAML file will be taken into consideration, for example if you run `god restart` it will be restart all services defined in the YAML file in parallel. 🤩
+If you do not specify a service name, all services defined in the YAML file will be taken into consideration, for example if you run `god restart` it will restart all services defined in the YAML file in parallel. 🤩

 This is really useful if your infrastructure is made by many microservices.